frenetic-lang/frenetic/guide/NetCore-tutorial.md

 For example, H4 is allowed to send ARP and web traffic, whereas H5 can ping, as well as send ARP, web, and SSH traffic.
 H1 is a network tap: it can send ARP traffic to advertise its location, but otherwise receives and logs diagnostic traffic directed to it.
+The administrator can, of course, send any type of traffic.

 #### Programming Task

-Write a NetCore policy for a network with a single switch and five hosts, connected to ports 1-5 respectively, that enforces the restrictions in the table above.
+Write a NetCore policy for a network with a single switch and five hosts connected to ports 1-5, respectively, that enforces the restrictions in the table above.
 Assume that any traffic that meeting the criteria may be broadcast (i.e. using the <code>all</code> policy).